-Our board of directors has appointed Ernst & Young LLP, independent public accountants, to audit the consolidated financial statements of our company for the fiscal year ending June 30, 2003.
+Our board of directors has appointed Ernst & Young LLP to audit the consolidated financial statements of our company for the fiscal year ending June 30, 2003.
+Our board of directors anticipates that representatives of Ernst & Young LLP will be present at the meeting, will have the opportunity to make a statement if they desire, and will be available to respond to appropriate questions.